girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Its a network drive (i.e not a physical drive)
    - It uses a network to communicate the instance, which means there might be a bit of latency
    - It can be detached from an EC2 instance and attached to another one quickly
- - Its locked to an avaialbility zone (AZ)
+ - Its locked to an availability zone (AZ)
    - An EBS volume in `us-east-1a` cannot be attached to `us-east-1b`
    - To move a volume across, you first need to snapshot it
  - Have a provisioned capacity (size in GBs and IOPS - I/O operations per second)